Daniel-Petrisor/Django-Channels-WebSockets/README.md

 # Django-Channels-WebSockets
-Simple Django app white Channels and WebSockets
+Simple Django app with Channels and Web Sockets